matbragan/data-lake-solution/README.md

 <img width="600em" src="docs/architecture.png">

 ### Infra
-All the resources needed to create a Kubernetes cluster as well the complete Platform for the data environment.
+All the resources needed to create a Kubernetes cluster as well the Platform for the data environment.

 For environment deployment:
 1. [Kubernetes](https://github.com/matbragan/data-lake-solution/tree/main/infra/kubernetes)